 Drywood Termite Control

-An easy way to identify the presence of drywood termites in your home is if you find termite frass (pictured above.)
-These pellets are hard and can be various colors.
+One way to identify the presence of drywood termites in your home is to look for termite frass (pictured above.)
+These fecal pellets are hard and can be various colors.

 Drywood Termite Control Methods